nitrobotics-dev/loco-mujoco/examples/jax_amp/README.md

 This command will:

-- Train the PPO agent on the Unitree H1 robot for 300 million steps (approximately 36 minutes on an RTX 3080 Ti).
+- Train the GAIL agent on the Unitree H1 robot for 75 million steps (approximately 7-10 minutes on an RTX 3080 Ti).
-- Save the trained agent (as `GAILJax_saved.pkl` in the `outputs` folder).
+- Save the trained agent (as `AMPJax_saved.pkl` in the `outputs` folder).
 - Perform a final rendering of the trained policy.
 - Save a video of the rendering to the `LocoMuJoCo_recordings/` directory.
 - Upload the video to Weights & Biases (WandB) for further analysis (check the command line logs for details).